Investing

 Put Your Money to Work

-Another reason to invest is simply because it’s the most efficient thing to do with your money.
-If you have cash that’s just sitting in a bank account, you’re wasting a big opportunity.
-By investing that money, you can increase its earning potential.
+Investing represents the most efficient use of your money.
+Cash sitting idle in a bank account wastes significant opportunity.
+By investing that money, you unleash its earning potential.

 investing increase earning